Jose Garcia Player Props: Reds vs. Phillies

 Jose Garcia At The Plate

-- Garcia has a double, a home run and three walks while batting .226.
+- Garcia is batting .229 with a double, a home run and four walks.

-- Garcia has had a base hit in six of 11 games this season, and multiple hits once.
+- Garcia has picked up a hit in seven games this season (58.3%), including one multi-hit game.

-- Garcia has driven in a run in three games this year (27.3%), including one multiple-RBI game.
+- Garcia has driven in a run in four games this year (33.3%), including two games with multiple runs batted in.

-- He has scored in four games this year (36.4%), but has had no multi-run games.
+- He has scored in five games this season (41.7%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.